Te Kete Ipurangi Navigation:

 What four numbers add up to 18?
 So what could just the answer to Jim’s sum be?

-3. For groups that have managed to guess a few answers ask
+3. As groups work on the problem, and begin to guess a few answers ask:

 Have you checked the addition for your answer?